Garulf/Steam-Search/README.md

 # Steam Search
 Search and launch your Steam Game library

-Steam Search assumes a Steam installion in `C:\Program Files (x86)\Steam`.
+Steam Search assumes Steam is located at `C:\Program Files (x86)\Steam`.
 This will be improved in later versions.
 ## Features

 * Launch games straight from your launcher